tamj0rd2/ModRDN/README.md

 All done!
 Now any time you want to build the code, you just need to run `./build.ps1` from powershell on your host machine, assuming you are already CD'd into this ModRDNDevelopment directory

+## Lessons learned

+### Playing maps other than test_map

+In the beginning, only test_map was playable using this mod. test_map is comprised of 2 HQs and some cashpiles.
+The HQ allows you to spawn Rock, Paper and Scissor units which use the henchmen model.
+Standing next to cashpiles gives you cash.

+Playing on other maps didn't seem to work.
+"Not enough labs" would be shown in warnings.log.
+Attempted solutions:

+- Creating a custom map with 2 HQs on it was successful.
+The map showed in game and could be played.
+- Creating a custom map with 2 labs on it was not successful.
+The game still complain about not having enough labs
+- The previous bullet point + changing the HQ ControllerType to 5 (which is the correct controller type for the lab ebp) did not work.
+The map would not show up in the map selection dropdown list
+- Changing HQ (`RDNEBPs.cpp`) to point to structures\lab instead of structures\HQ worked :D

 ## Glossary